yangshun/front-end-interview-handbook/contents/companies/salesforce-front-end-interview-questions.md

 sidebar_label: Salesforce
 ---

-Note much is known about Salesforce's front end interview process.
+Not much is known about Salesforce's front end interview process.

 ## Trivia